1. Max out your retirement contributions

 Have you grown your family this year?
 Bought a house?
 Started a business?
 The insurance coverage you had at the start of the year may not be enough for your needs in the new year.

 Check to see if your life insurance policy adequately protects your spouse and children, and that you have enough liability coverage on your home and car; depending on your assets, you may need an umbrella liability policy.
 You may also need extra coverage if you use your home or car for business.

 And if you’ve declined any extra coverage, such as disability insurance, through your employer, make sure those decisions will still make sense for you in 2022.
 If you've struck out on your own, you may need a disability policy to protect your family in case you're unable to work.

 Year-end is the perfect time to review your spending and savings to see if you need to make any changes.
 Review your service bills, such as wireless and cable, and see if you can get a lower rate, and look for savings by bundling your insurance policies with a single carrier.

-Check the balances in your long- and short-term savings accounts; if you're not hitting your goals, look for ways to economize so you can get there next year.
-It's not too early to start thinking about vacation plans (particularly if you’ve put them on hold until things settle down).
+Check the balances in your long- and short-term savings accounts; if you’re not hitting your goals, look for ways to adjust your budget so you can get there next year.
+It’s not too early to start thinking about vacation plans (particularly if you put them on hold until things settled down).
 That might mean establishing a savings plan to pay for it without borrowing.
 Having a positive goal in mind is a good motivator for sticking to your plan.